 - Repeat your key phrase.
 Google will highlight phrases that match the query and the more bolded words you have in your description, the stronger will you attract users.

 - Hire a content writer VA to take care of your meta description and web content.
-Professional web writers from know how to strategically put together content to attract organic traffic.
+Professional web writers know how to strategically put together content to attract organic traffic.

 Now that you know what a meta description is and why it is important, how well can you say yours perform on search pages?